-I’m Anita Clarke, the Special Education Coordinator at Cringleford Primary School in the UK.
+I’m Anita Clarke, the SENCo at Cringleford Primary School.
 I started in January 2021 just before the school purchased Clicker 8, but I have used older versions of the software in previous roles.
-My predecessor was also a great fan of Clicker; she and the leadership team purchased the software with the view to support a wide range of students’ needs.
+My predecessor was also a great fan of Clicker; it was she and the leadership team that purchased the software with the view to support a wide range of pupils’ needs.

-One of the main reasons the school decided to purchase Clicker was to provide students with special educational needs the tools they need to succeed.
-We also wanted to give learners who struggle with the physical act of writing a way to express themselves and their ideas more easily.
+One of the main reasons the school decided to purchase Clicker was to provide pupils with special educational needs the tools they need to succeed.
+We also wanted to give children who struggle with the physical act of writing a way to express themselves and their ideas more easily.

-For me, the best thing about Clicker is seeing our students’ confidence and pride in their work grow.
-It enables them to recognize their ability to achieve, which makes such a positive difference to their mental health.
+For me, the best thing about Clicker is seeing our children’s confidence and pride in their work grow.
+It enables them to recognise their ability to achieve, which makes such a positive difference to their mental health.

-We committed to a whole-school approach to literacy difficulties, so we’re not just using Clicker with our learners with special needs.
-Because we have a Site License, we can roll it out across the school, so that all our students can show their potential and abilities.
-We want all our students using Clicker at least once a week, with the aim to use it a lot more from September when things will have settled down.
+We committed to a whole-school approach to literacy difficulties, so we’re not just using Clicker with our special needs children.
+Because we have a Site License, we can roll it out across the school, so that all our pupils can show their potential and abilities.
+We want all our children using Clicker at least once a week, with the aim to use it a lot more from September when things will have settled down.

 I’m really amazed by how much there is in LearningGrids – the scope and variety of resources is incredible.

-There have been lots of individual student successes with Clicker.
-For example, one of our 4th grade learners started using it during remote learning in January.
+There have been lots of individual pupil successes with Clicker.
+For example, one of our year five learners started using it in lockdown for home learning in January.
 He has difficulties with fine motor control and writing is very painful for him, so Clicker has been a real help.
 He’s confident using computers and has the underlying ability to use Clicker.
-His mom is also very supportive of him, so she would step in if he needed a bit of extra support.
+His mum is also very supportive of him, so she would step in if he needed a bit of extra support.
 Compared to where he was before, when writing was much more of a physical challenge, he’s now using Clicker to write significantly longer pieces of work independently.
-Clicker is also great because it reminds him to check his spelling, writing, and grammar – which he can review and fix independently.
+Clicker is also great because it reminds him to check his spelling, writing and grammar – which he can review and fix independently.
 He’s now creating pieces of work that are on par with his peers, so it’s a huge confidence boost for him.

-Our students really like using the Predictor to help with their writing fluency.
+Our children really like using the Predictor to help with their writing fluency.
 They particularly like the fact that they can hear the words read aloud before they select them.

-Another one of our students who has autism has also benefited from Clicker.
-If he made a mistake on the page when writing his work by hand, he would become frustrated and couldn’t move on from it.
+Another one of our pupils who has autism has also benefited from Clicker.
+If he made a mistake on the page when handwriting his work, he would become frustrated and couldn’t move on from it.
 Because Clicker is on the computer, he’s much happier making independent corrections to mistakes because there isn’t that permanent record.

-For me, the best thing about Clicker is seeing our students’ confidence and pride in their work grow.
-It enables them to recognize their ability to achieve, which makes such a positive difference to their mental health.
-I’m really looking forward to seeing what our learners will achieve in the new academic year, when we implement Clicker for whole-class work.
+For me, the best thing about Clicker is seeing our children’s confidence and pride in their work grow.
+It enables them to recognise their ability to achieve, which makes such a positive difference to their mental health.
+I’m really looking forward to seeing what our children will achieve in the new academic year, when we implement Clicker for whole-class work.